Caregivers - Practices

 i) Checks and segregates the eggs for brokage, dirt over shell or any droppings.

-j) Do floating test before boiling the eggs every day.
+j) 10.
+Conducts floating test before boiling the eggs every day.
 Segregates the spoilt ones and records.

-k) Taste the small portion of cooked food item to ensure the desired taste and quality every time.
+k) Tastes the small portion of cooked food to ensure the desired taste and quality every time.

 l) Serves the khichdi with lemon drops.